Metropolitan Studies (2018 - 2020)

 SCA-UA 997, 998 Prerequisite: permission of the program director.
 2 to 4 points per term.

-The following courses count as electives for metropolitan studies majors and minors.
+The following courses count as faculty electives for metropolitan studies majors and minors.
 See the departmental or program sections in this Bulletin for course descriptions and prerequisites.

 Black Urban Studies